MikronT/AdVirC/readme.md

 *If you have ads, third-party programs or your computer live your life, I may be able to help you.*

-*Developed only for Windows 10.*
+*Developed only for Windows 10, but may be downgraded for Windows 7, 8 and 8.1 too.*

 ## Disclaimer
 - I can not guarantee 100% treatment.
 I must "catch" the virus, and only after the research the virus enters the database.
 It takes some time.
-- *I am not responsible for any damage to your computer.* Everything that removes the utility is considered to be viral and adware.
+- *I am not responsible for any damage to your computer.* I am not responsible for any lost files or data.
+- Everything that removes the utility is considered to be viral and adware.
 If you need it, download again.
-I am not responsible for any lost files or data.
 - Utility is in Pre-Alpha-period, so there may be false positives and program errors.
 You must be patient.
 - It is my hobby, not work.